 One of their most famous representatives is the Belgian surrealist painter Réne Magritte (1898-1967).
 His life and work is still celebrated at the Réne Magritte museum.
 Find out more via Visit Brussels or see our Sightseeing and Culture travel guide categories.

 Activities & Entertainment

 Brussels does very well for itself when it comes to high culture.
-As well as the renowned opera-house of the Théâtre Royal de la Monnaie, there are five other major theatres in town, hosting a variety of productions – dance, ballet, plays and music concerts.
-If you're looking for something a little more left-field, Brussels can give you puppet theatre at the Theatre Toone, which has been running shows of poechenelles since 1830.
+As well as the renowned opera-house of the Théâtre Royal de la Monnaie, there are several other major theatres in town, hosting a variety of productions – contemporary dance (another famed Belgian export product!), opera, ballet, plays and classical concerts.

 B2B & Conferencing

 When you step back, and remember that Brussels is the de facto capital of 500 million Europeans, it makes it a little clearer why this city has been called THE place to organize and host conferences, exhibitions, meetings and conventions of all shapes and sizes.
 Tally the numbers up, and Brussels has more than 60,000 meetings held within its precincts each year.

 People come in part because it is so close to centres of power for a whole continent, in part because its centrally located both in Europe, and between the Americas and Asia, and in part because it has reception facilities rarely equalled elsewhere.